BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ### Get Involved

-BRJS is an open source project that we really want others to get involved in through using, sharing and contributing.
+BRJS is an open source project that we really want others to get involved in through using, sharing and contribution.
 You can do this by watching [BRJS on github]({{ site.social.github_link }}) and getting involved in the discussions.
 By building applications using BRJS and sharing your thoughts, findings and code.
 By [extending BRJS](/docs/extend/) through creating plugins that improve your developer workflow and sharing what you've done.
 Or by contributing to the core codebase.